Numbers 11

 The promise has been made: you shall eat flesh a whole month.
 Moses doubts the logistics - how can so much meat be provided?
 God does not answer the question directly.
 He asks instead: Is My hand shortened?
 Can I not do what I have said?
 The test is not about provision; it is about faith in God's sufficiency.
 Now comes the answer: it will be done.
 Watch.

 27And there ran a young man, and told Moses, and said, Eldad and Medad do prophesy in the camp.
 28And Joshua the son of Nun, the servant of Moses, one of his young men, answered and said, My lord Moses, forbid them.
-29And Moses said unto him, Enviest thou for my sake? would God that all the LORD's people were prophets, and that the LORD would put his spirit upon them!
-30And Moses and the elders of Israel retired into the camp.
+29And Moses said unto him, Enviest thou for my sake? would God that all the LORD’s people were prophets, and that the LORD would put his spirit upon them!
+30And Moses gat him into the camp, he and the elders of Israel.

 Seventy elders.
 This is not arbitrary.
 Seventy becomes the template for shared leadership in Scripture - echoed later in the Sanhedrin and, most famously, in Jesus' sending of seventy disciples (Luke 10:1).
 The work of the kingdom is never meant to rest on one person.